Tracing the Troublemakers: How To Research Your Criminal Ancestors

 Court records

-Court records can be huge for learning much more about the crime your relative committed.
-They can include witness testimonies, correspondence, and details about the person and the crime they were accused of.
+Court records can be very beneficial for learning more about criminal case files.
+They can have witness testimonies, correspondence, and details about the person and the alleged crime.

 Execution records

-Yes, looking up execution records sounds morbid.
-But they do give the date of death, the crime committed, age, and occupation of the executed.
-And they might be the only record left on what happened to your ancestor.
+Looking up execution records may seem morbid.
+But they can provide a lot of information, like the date of death, the crime committed, age, and occupation of the executed.
+And they might be the only record left of what happened to your ancestor.

 DeathPenaltyUSA has lists by state of people executed from 1607 to 1976, with some basic information about them and their crime.